scottrsm/julia/pkgs/Cluster/docs/src/index.md

 Thus, even in the absence of any true clusters, the total variation decays like ``k^{\\\frac{1}{n}}``.

 The function `find_best_cluster` compares the total variation of cluster numbers in a range.
-It chooses the cluster number, `k`, with the largest relative decrease in adjusted total variation.
+It chooses the cluster number, `k`, with the largest relative *rate* of decrease (with respect to cluster size) in adjusted total variation.
 The adjusted variation modifies the total variation for each `k` by the multiplicative factor  ``k^{\\\frac{1}{n}}``.
 The variation is further adjusted by the fraction of unused cluster centroids.
+Finally, before computing the relative rate of variation decrease, the series is further adjusted to be monotonically non-increasing.

 **NOTE:** This analysis may not be as useful if the "natural" clusters (or a substantial subset) lie in some lower dimensional hyperplane in the ambient space.